lotusnprod/lotus-manuscript/manuscript.md

 As data formats are largely inhomogeneous among existing electronic NP resources, fields related to chemical structure, biological organism and references are variable and essentially not standardized.
-Therefore, LOTUS implements multiple stages of harmonization, cleaning and validation (Figure @fig:workflow, stages 1 to 3).
+Therefore, LOTUS implements multiple stages of harmonization, processing and validation (Figure @fig:workflow, stages 1 to 3).
 LOTUS employs a Single Source of Truth (SSOT, [Single_source_of_truth](https://en.wikipedia.org/wiki/Single_source_of_truth)) to ensure data reliability and continuous availability of the latest curated version of LOTUS data in both Wikidata and LNPN (Figure @fig:workflow, stage 4).
 The SSOT approach consists of a [PostgreSQL](https://www.postgresql.org/) DB that structures links and data schemes such that every data element has a single place.
 The LOTUS processing pipeline is tailored to efficiently include and diffuse novel or curated data directly from new sources or at the Wikidata level.